 Metals Summer Session 6

-Studio artist; teaching: Campbell Folk School (NC), Spruill Center for the Arts (Atlanta), Chastain Art Center (Atlanta), Georgia State University; collections: Victoria and Albert Museum (London), Museum of Fine Arts Boston, High Museum (Atlanta).
+Julia: studio artist; teaching: Campbell Folk School (NC), Spruill Center for the Arts (Atlanta), Chastain Art Center (Atlanta), Georgia State University; collections: Victoria and Albert Museum (London), Museum of Fine Arts Boston, High Museum (Atlanta).